SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

 3. She's wearing a singlet/shift with a tie around the waist, resembling a [Roman tunic](https://en.wikipedia.org/wiki/Tunic#Roman_tunic).
 These were often dyed/bleached white, as that was cheap to do.
+So even the color is correct here.

-4. Her tunic is emblazoned "[SPQR](https://en.wikipedia.org/wiki/SPQR)", which in Roman times meant "Senatus Populusque Romanus", or "the Roman Senate and People" (the "Q" is the "-que" enclitic which encodes an "and" before the noun to which it's attached).
+4. Her tunic is emblazoned "[SPQR](https://en.wikipedia.org/wiki/SPQR)", which in Roman times meant "Senatus Populusque Romanus", or "the Roman Senate and People" (the "Q" is the "-que" enclitic which encodes an "and" between the nominative-case nouns which precede).

    This was blazoned on coins, documents, and the sigils carried in front of legions.
 It emphasized the governmental authority of whatever document or group of soldiers were